adeverteuil/forced-command-ssh-ca/README.md

 ---------

-The inventory directory should be organized in a different repository because this repository is open sourced.
+The inventory directory should be organized in a different repository because this repository is open sourced and will be version controlled separately.

-In the repository's root directory, create a symbolic link named "inventory" pointing to your inventory file or directory.
+In this repository's root directory, create a symbolic link named "inventory" pointing to your inventory file or directory.

     ln -s ../ssh-ca-inventory inventory

 The CA will be installed on `ssh-ca` host group.
+The "inventory" file/link is not tracked by Git.

 Variables
 ---------

-The vars.template.yml file is provided as documentation-by-example for the Ansible variables that must be defined.
+The vars.template.yml file is provided as documentation-by-example for the Ansible variables that must be defined in your inventory.

 Ansible Vault password
 ----------------------

-If some of your variables are in an Ansible Vault, write the Vault password in the `.ansible-vault-password.txt` file at the root of the repository.
-This file is not tracked by Git.
+If some of your variables are in an Ansible Vault, write the Vault password in the `.ansible-vault-password.txt` file at the root of this repository.
+This file is not tracked by Git and is referred to from the supplied `ansible.cfg` configuration file.

-The CA system administrators are those that have the Vault password and have root access to the SSH servers of the `ssh-ca` host group.
+The CA system administrators are those that have the Vault password and root access to the SSH servers of the `ssh-ca` host group.
 They are masters of the CA and must be trusted.